kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 ### parameters

-* *object* filter
+* *object* query

-The filter sent to the databaseEngine in order to retrieve documents.
+The query sent to the databaseEngine in order to retrieve documents.

 * *Integer* from